Long time existence for semilinear wave equations on asymptotically flat space-times: High dimensional existence

 \subsection{Proof of Theorem \ref{thm-wStri-homo}}

 To prove the space-time estimates \eqref{eq-9-06}, we need to exploit the following microlocal version of localized energy estimates. \begin{lem}[\cite{MetTa07}, Theorem 1] Let $n\ge 2$, $|s|<(n-1)/2$ and $|s|\le 1$.
-Under the same assumptions as in Theorem \ref{thm-wStri-homo}, we have Here
+Under the same assumptions as in Theorem \ref{thm-wStri-homo}, we have Here $(X^{-s})'$ denotes the dual space to $X^{-s}$,